clasqm/freedos-repo/README.md

 ![Breeze](./imgs/breeze.gif)

-+ <u>Microsoft Word</u> 5.5 - The last version for DOS of MIcrosoft's all-conquering word processor.
++ <u>Microsoft Word</u> 5.5 - The last version for DOS of Microsoft's all-conquering word processor.
-    + Released as freeware by Microsoft, Inc.
+    + Released as freeware by Microsoft, Inc, supposedly as a Y2K update, but it contains the entire program.
     + Word for DOS 5.x is a dual mode MS-DOS and OS/2 application.
 It supports operation under 16-bit OS/2 1.x console mode.
     + Version 5.5 changes the user interface.
 It adds Mac/Windows features like pulldown menus and overlapping windows.
     + Packages include standalone format translators - Word<->DCA, RTF<->DCA, DOS<->Word, & more.